himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 ```
 This command had a few parameters that need to be swapped:

-- `ICONS_DIR`: the directory that contains the desired application icon to build
+- `ICONS_DIR`: the directory that contains the application icons to build
 with.
-- `NATIVEFIER_BUILD_DIR`: the directory to save the application builds.
+- `NATIVEFIER_BUILD_DIR`: the directory to save the application builds to
 - `ICON`: The filename of the image to use for the icon
-- NAME: The name of the application (ex: `pocket` or `homeassistant`)
+- `NAME`: The name of the application (ex: `pocket` or `homeassistant`)
 - `URL`: The *url* of the webapp to build

-This spins up a podman container, passes our variables through, and builds a
+This command spins up a podman container, passes our variables through, and builds a
 nativefier app.
 After finishng, the container automatically deletes itself.

 ## Automating the process

 Now that we've figured out how to run nativefier with podman, we can focus on
 writing the automation.
-Like I have [done in the past](), I will be
+Like I have [done in the
+past](/post/foundryvtt-service-ansible-role/), I will be implementing the
-implementing the automation by added in a new role to use in my ansible
+automation by creating a new role to use in my ansible playbooks.
+If you are
-playbooks.
-If you are unfamilary with roles, you might want to checkout the
+unfamilar with roles, checkout the [ansible quickstart
-[quickstart post]() I wrote earlier this year.
+post](/post/ansible-quickstart/) I wrote earlier this year.

-To start, I'll create a new role, with `tasks`, `defaults`, `files`, and
+To start, I'll create a folder for the new role, with `tasks`, `defaults`, `files`, and
-`template` sub directories.
+`templates` sub directories.

 ### Vars

-To start, lets define the default variables we will use in tasks and template:
+First, lets define default values for the variables we will use in tasks and template file:

 ```yaml
 user: "{{ ansible_user_id }}"  # User to run as